 - Students applying for the WFA&HF must have a cumulative GPA of 3.0.

 - Applications require the full consent of a faculty mentor.

 - The fellowship must span at least 5 weeks of the summer months.

 - The fellowship is meant to provide an intensive scholarly experience for the student.
 Students who receive a WFRF may not take a summer session class, nor have additional employment, during the summer session that they are engaged in the mentored project.

 - Applications are due February 12th, 2015.

-Students should complete the Arts & Humanities application found here: 2015_Arts & Humanities Application.
-Proposals and faculty mentor statement of support are due by February 12, 2015 and should be submitted to Monique O’Connell (oconneme
+Students should complete the Arts & Humanities application found here: 2015 Arts & Humanities Application.
+Proposals and faculty mentor statements of support are due by February 12, 2015 and should be submitted to Monique O’Connell (oconneme